The YSEALI Academic Fellowship for the 2024 Spring cohort is now open for application!

 If applicant encounters difficulty with the online form or receives an error message upon submission of the form, please email a copy of the completed application form to email@example.com, or contact the YSEALI Coordinator at +673-872-4904.

-Incomplete application forms, or applications from non-citizens or non-permanent residents of Brunei Darussalam will not be entertained.
+Incomplete application forms, or applications from non-citizens or non-residents of Brunei Darussalam will not be entertained.